Perfect Crown (21세기 대군부인) — The Disney+ K-Drama Everyone's Watching, Explained

 Outside Korea: Disney+ — available in every market where Disney+ operates.
 In the US, it's streaming on Hulu rather than Disney+ proper (due to Hulu's Korean-drama licensing pool), so US viewers should check Hulu first.

-Episode schedule: The drama is 16 episodes total, airing through late July 2026.
+Episode schedule: The drama is 12 episodes total, airing through mid-May 2026.
 New episodes drop Fri + Sat Korean time, which means Fri night / Sat morning US time.
 Binge-watchers: the show is currently 5 episodes in, so catch-up is a two-evening commitment.

 What to expect if you start watching